Skip to content

 main()

-2. Validation Script (run_mp3du_rs.py)
+2. Validation Script (meuk_validation_workflow.py)

 This is a full validation script.
 It includes dispersion, runs Monte Carlo repeats (e.g., 100 to 5000 times per particle), bins the endpoints into a concentration grid, loads the legacy C++ reference shapefiles, and computes quantitative validation metrics (Pearson correlation, normalized RMSE, mass error) to prove the Rust engine matches the legacy C++ engine.
+Besides the Example 5a input files, it also requires the reference shapefiles from Examples/Example5a/Shapefiles/.

 Output